Dry Mouth in Cancer Patients

 - Dry mouth can cause difficulties in tasting, chewing, swallowing, and speaking.

 - A sticky, dry feeling in the mouth Thick, stringy saliva, pain or a burning sensation in the mouth

 Seek immediate medical care if you, or someone you are with, has dry mouth along with other serious symptoms including: Difficulty breathing, difficulty swallowing or high fever.

 Saliva is a natural flushing and cleansing mechanism of the oral cavity.
 It maintains an optimum environment by regulating the temperature and pH levels if present in the correct quantity and consistency.
 Without enough saliva bacteria and other organisms would grow too quickly causing mouth sores and infections such as thrush.

 Patients undergoing radiation therapy to the head and neck commonly present with xerostomia or dry mouth.
+This is when the salivary glands in your mouth don't make enough saliva to keep your mouth wet.
 This may be temporary or permanent depending on the radiation dose and frequency every patient receives.
 An early complaint is of thick and sticky saliva.

 Patients experiencing xerostomia from radiotherapy or cancer chemotherapy are at particular risk of infections from normal oral flora.
 Oral ulcerations can invite a host of other invasive gram-positive and gram-negative infections, and opportunistic infections with fungal organisms such as Candida can occur.

 How to Relive Dry Mouth in Cancer Patients

 Take Care of Your Mouth.
 You can do some things to relieve dry mouth temporarily by chewing sugar-free gum or sucking on sugar-free hard candies to stimulate the flow of saliva.
 But for the best long-term dry mouth remedy, you need to address its cause.